The Last Supper is a famous painting by Leonardo Da Vinci.

 How long does the tour take

-Make sure to reach the location 30 minutes before the scheduled time to be brief about the place and get the headsets for the audio guides.
+You must reach the location 30 minutes before the scheduled time to be briefed about the place and to get the headsets for the audio guides.

 Best time to visit